lovell/sharp/docs/api-utility.md

 ## versions
-An Object containing the version numbers of libvips and its dependencies.
+An Object containing the version numbers of sharp, libvips and its dependencies.

 **Example**